pdowler/SolarFluxMonitor/README.md

-# SolarFluxMonitor
+# Solar Flux Monitor

-DRAO Solar Flux Monitor database info
+DRAO Solar Flux Monitor database info for use in the CADC YouCat TAP service.